-According to a Bloomberg analysis, carbon dioxide emissions from transportation exceeded those from electricity production in 2016—the first time since the 1970s.
+Bloomberg analysis, carbon dioxide emissions from transportation exceeded those from electricity production in 2016—the first time since the 1970s.
 The gap widened even further this year.

 Check out this image from Sam Ori, the executive director of the Becker Friedman Institute for Research in Economics:

 US CO2 emissions from transport exceeded those from power gen in the 12 months thru Feb 2016.
 First time since 1979. pic.twitter.com/noLi20P4Mp